willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 Resource and you must create a duplicate of it, you can call the ``.duplicate()`` method to force a duplication of the Resource's memory and return a new instance.

-Scripts and scenes are themselves resources.
-Every script file, when loaded, is parsed and converted into a :ref:`Script <class_Script>`.
-Scenes are likewise built into a :ref:`PackedScene <class_PackedScene>` resource.
-As such, these classes produce reference-counted instances that share cached memory.
-If, for example, you define a constant on a script, then loading that script multiple times will not allocate more memory for that data.

 You can also create your own
 :ref:`custom Resource types <doc_resources_custom_resources>`.